julianflood1/ping-pong/README.md

  Example Input: 2
  Example Output: [1,2]_

+ _2. Non-numbers will not give an output
+ Example Input: apple
+ Example Output: N/A

-_2. Numbers that are divisible by 3 are replaced with 'ping' Example Input: 9
+_3. Numbers that are divisible by 3 are replaced with 'ping' Example Input: 9
 Example Output: [ping]_

-_3. Numbers that are divisible by 5 are replaced with 'pong' Example Input: 10
+_4. Numbers that are divisible by 5 are replaced with 'pong' Example Input: 10
  Example Output: [pong]_

-_4. Numbers that are divisible by both 3 and 5 are replaced with 'pingpong' Example Input: 15
+_5. Numbers that are divisible by both 3 and 5 are replaced with 'pingpong' Example Input: 15
 Example Output: [pingpong]_

 ## Setup/Installation Requirements

 * _No setup/installation required_